RezaBergemann/finalproject/minimum_viable_analysis.md

 So far I have managed to get to step 3 with a complete data set.
 Step 3, however, is the most computationally intensive step that takes upto a week to complete on the cluster, and I have run into an error with this step, that I am currently working on fixing.
 Should it prove too challenging to fix this issue, or it will be too time consuming, Kirsten Dion has successfully run through all seven steps with a complete data set using the reference assembly method on the cluster, and so her process can be repeated.

 For examining population structure, I intend to use the STRUCTURE toolkit built into ipyrad.

+## Results (so far)

+The results of the analyses I have managed to complete are relatively large files/sets of files that are not suitable for uploading to github, and are located on the cluster.
+The scripts for all the analyses are located in this repository in the ipyrad directory.
+The parameters for the two different sets of analysis, one with all samples, and one with all samples from Bermuda are also located in the ipyrad directory.